How To Apply For Restoration Of Status Canada?

 4. Risk of Removal

-If you are discovered to be out of status, immigration officials may initiate action to have you removed from Canada.
+If you are discovered to be out of status (Overstay In Canada expired visa), immigration officials may initiate action to have you removed from Canada.
 This might entail a removal order or deportation.

 5. Negative Impact on Future Visa Applications